Here is information to assist you if you are separating from New York State service but you don't qualify for retiree benefits.

 - Vestee Coverage: To be eligible, you must have ten years of State service in a benefits-eligible position, be unable to collect a pension (typically less than 55 years old), and have NYSHIP coverage in place when you leave.
 You will receive Vestee information directly from the Department of Civil Service.

 - COBRA: A federal law that allows you and your family to continue your health coverage.
 If you have less than ten (10) years of State service, you are eligible for COBRA and/or a conversion policy.
-COBRA allows you to continue your current health insurance for up to 36 months while paying full share payments, plus a 2% administrative cost.
+COBRA allows you to continue your current health insurance for up to 36 months while paying full share payments.
 You will automatically receive COBRA health insurance information when your health insurance terminates.
 You must submit your application for COBRA coverage to the Department of Civil Service within 60 days from the date your health insurance will end, or within 60 days from the date you receive the COBRA notice.

 Dental & Vision